 E-file and Pay Your MA Personal Income Taxes

-E-filing is the fastest way to file your Massachusetts personal income tax return and get your refund from DOR.
-Learn what e-filing and payment options are available and what you will need.
+E-filing is the fastest way to file your Massachusetts personal income tax returns and receive refunds from DOR.
+E-filing is also recommended for fiduciary filers.
+Explore your e-filing and payment options.

 Table of Contents